-The CP190i and the CPF190i have the capability to store 50 Routes with 100 Waypoints or Marks in each Route.
+The CP390i and the CPF390i have the capability to store 50 Routes with 100 Waypoints or Marks in each Route.
 A Route can consist of Waypoints or Marks.
 The difference is when a Route is made using Waypoints and the Route is deleted the Waypoints are also deleted.
 However if a Route is made of Marks and the Route is deleted the Marks stay in memory.

-Figure 9 - Example to show how the plotter switches from one Waypoint to another
+Figure 9 - Example to show how the GPS Chart Plotter switches from one Waypoint to another